27 Years of Hound Ears - Presented by La Sportiva!

 In the event that you or a friend is injured and needs help, please notify the closest judge (in a green shirt) or rescue squad member.

-Judges are volunteers roving the boulder field wearing a green shirt that says “judge” on it.
+Judges are volunteers roving the boulder field wearing pink shirts that say “judge” on it.
 They can help, just ask.
 If a judge sees you attempting something they feel is dangerous or outside the bounds of this friendly competition they have the right to disqualify you from the event.
 You can even be banned from any future events.
 Please remember that while the judges are there primarily to help all the participants they are all just volunteering their time.

 Hound Ears Club